How To Ace The Columbia Business School Interview

 1. When can I expect my Columbia Business School interview to take place?

 Your interview date will vary depending on when you applied.
-January starts and Early Decision applications are reviewed first, and therefore, these interviews are scheduled first.
+January starts, and Early Decision applications are reviewed first, so these interviews are scheduled first.

 Regardless of when you apply, you can expect to receive a notice of rejection or an interview invitation within six weeks of submitting your application.
 Following your interview, you will be notified within two weeks as to whether you’ve been accepted, placed on the waitlist, or rejected.